 Cookies, or similar techniques we use

-We have signed a processor agreement with Google that applies;
+We have entered into a processing agreement with Google whereby;

 - Google has masked the last octet of the IP address;